 If you make a severe criminal threat and the prosecutor charges the offense as a felony, you may serve an imprisonment of up to three years in a state prison in California.
 You may also pay a hefty fine not exceeding $10,000.
 You may face an additional and consecutive one-year imprisonment if you use a dangerous or a deadly weapon to communicate the threat.

 You will face enhanced penalties if you make threats on more than one occasion.
 The additional penalties will also apply if you make threats against multiple people and according to different objectives.
-For each warning you communicate, you may face distinct penalties.
+For each threat you communicate, you may face distinct penalties.

 According to the California Three Strikes Law, a felony conviction for criminal threats qualifies as a strike on your criminal record.
 Therefore, if you commit a felony violation of PC 422, you will get a strike on your record.
 If you perform a subsequent felony and you have a strike on your record, you will become a second striker.
 According to the law, a second striker faces twice the sentence set by the law.